Are you shopping for cookware but can’t decide between hard-anodized and non-stick?

-Calphalon Contemporary (view on Amazon): Calphalon pioneered hard-anodized cookware decades ago and today remains one of the industry leaders.
-Although you can’t go wrong with any Calphalon collection, the one I recommend most often is called Contemporary.
-It has a thick hard-anodized aluminum base coated with three layers of non-stick coating for extra durability.
-If you want to learn more, I recently published an in-depth review of this collection, or you can check it out on Amazon.
+Calphalon (view on Amazon): Calphalon pioneered hard-anodized cookware decades ago and today remains one of the industry leaders.
+It’s cookware has a thick hard-anodized aluminum base coated with multiple layers of non-stick coating for extra durability.
+If you want to learn more, I’ve published several in-depth reviews, or you can check it out on Amazon.

 Anolon Advanced (view on Amazon): Anolon may not have invented hard-anodized cookware, but they were the first to apply a non-stick coating to the cooking surface.
 This company specializes in hard-anodized non-stick cookware, and Advanced is one of their best-selling collections.
 Learn more about this collection and all Anolon products in this review, or check it out on Amazon.

 Now, let’s take a look at the best non-stick cookware that’s not made of hard-anodized aluminum.